 "Here in the South American Division we have been greatly encouraged during recent months to note the increased interest and activity of our workers in general, and also the lay members in the churches in regard to evangelism.
-We are most fortunate that as yet the doors are wide open in each of our eight countries, with no restrictions of any kind on evangelistic activities, colporteur work, or in fact, any phase of our denominational programme.
+We are most fortunate that as yet the doors are wide open in each of our eight countries, with no restrictions of any kind on evangelistic activities, colporteur work, or in fact, any phase of our denominational program.

-'Readers of the 'Review' will recall that early in 1961 an unusually large baptism of 146 persons was held in the Central church of Sao Paulo.
-It was a pleasant surprise to note that before the end of 1961, without endeavouring to group these baptisms for another and even larger baptism, 274 were baptized by twenty pastors, who participated simultaneously in another outstanding baptismal service in a public recreation hall secured for this purpose.
-In Sao Paulo services are being held each week in each of the more than sixty churches and groups in different sections of this fastgrowing city.
+"Readers of the Review will recall that early in 1961 an unusually large baptism of 146 persons was held in the Central church of São Paulo.
+It was a pleasant surprise to note that before the end of 1961, without endeavoring to group these baptisms for another and even larger baptism, 274 were baptized by 20 pastors, who participated simultaneously in another outstanding baptismal service in a public recreation hall secured for this purpose.
+In São Paulo services are being held each week in one of the more than 60 churches and groups in different sections of this fast-growing city.
 In this one conference some 2,000 people were baptized in 1961.